-Do parties exchange written evidence from witnesses and experts prior to trial?
+10 Do parties exchange written evidence from witnesses and experts prior to trial?

-No. However, a judge often instructs a party, which is requesting examination of a live witness, to submit an affidavit of the witness prior to oral testimony.
+No. However, a judge often instructs a party that is requesting examination of a live witness to submit an affidavit of the witness prior to oral testimony.